Learning quantum Hamiltonians at any temperature in polynomial time: Introduction

 \paragraph{Efficiently optimizing polynomial systems.} Now that we know that our polynomial system is feasible, we consider a convex relaxation of this system.
 In particular, we consider a degree-$d$ sum-of-squares relaxation, which can be efficiently optimized by expressing it as a semi-definite program (see \cref{subsec:sos-framework} for details), with $d= \log(1/\eps) \cdot 2^{\mathcal{O}(\beta)}$.
 Since we have $m$ variables and $ 2^{ \mathcal{O}(\beta) }$ constraints, and each constraint is a degree-$d$ polynomial, we can solve the degree-$2d$ sum-of-squares relaxation of \cref{eqn:poly-constraint-system} in $m^{\Paren{ \log(1/\eps) \cdot 2^{\mathcal{O}(\beta)} } }$ time.
 The main challenge in analyzing the sum-of-squares relaxation is to show that we can \textit{round} it to estimates $\Set{\tilde{\lambda}'_a }_{a \in [m]}$ such that they are close to the true parameters.
 Here, we adopt the so-called \textit{proofs-to-algorithms} philosophy, where we instead work with the dual object to the sum-of-squares relaxation, namely sum-of-squares proofs (see~\cite{barak2016proofs, fleming2019semialgebraic}, and references therein).
 This perspective states that if the true parameters are identifiable only using the sum-of-squares proof system, then we immediately obtain an efficient algorithm and we show that we can easily and accurately \textit{round} the solution.

-We then provide a proof of identifiability, i.e. for all $a\in [m]$, the inequality $\Paren{ \lambda_a' - \lambda_a} \leq \eps$ can be derived using the system of polynomial constraints and other basic inequalities that admit sum-of-squares proofs (we refer the reader to \cref{sec:sos-identifiability} for a detailed exposition). \allen{I added a few sentences here} At a high level, the proof works by arguing that when $H' - H$ is large, there are witnesses $P, Q$ such that
+We then provide a proof of identifiability, i.e. for all $a\in [m]$, the inequality $\Paren{ \lambda_a' - \lambda_a} \leq \eps$ can be derived using the system of polynomial constraints and other basic inequalities that admit sum-of-squares proofs (we refer the reader to \cref{sec:sos-identifiability} for a detailed exposition).
+At a high level, the proof works by arguing that when $H' - H$ is large, there are witnesses $P, Q$ such that

 is large.
 Since we know that $H$ is a feasible solution, this would imply that $H'$ cannot be a feasible solution so any feasible solution must have $H' - H$ be small.
 The construction of the witnesses relies on an additional property of the polynomial $p$ that we construct, namely that it is strongly monotone (in some appropriate quantitative sense).